Frequently Asked Questions

 Can I bury the body at home?

+No, you are not legally allowed to bury a body on your property.
 In California, a body must be buried in an established cemetery.
-The power to establish places for burial or entombment rests with city or county authorities
+The power to establish places for burial or entombment rests with city or county authorities.

-Check with the municipal or county zoning department to find out whether you can establish a cemetery for home burial; it may be possible if you live in a rural area.
+Check with the municipal or county zoning department to find out whether you can establish a cemetery for home burial; it may be possible if you live in a rural area or if you live in another State.

 What are the laws regarding cremation?